JohnnyLiang-OTU/retail_analysis/README.md

 - Consumption per income category and gender average. ✅

-2. Country Related
+2. Country Level
 - Which country consumes the most on average. ✅
 - Which country consumed the most. ✅
 - Greatest country consumer  in 2023 by month. ✅

-3. Product Related
+3. Product Level
 - ProductCategory purchase distribution (How much times product category was bought) ✅
 - ProductCategory purchases by Gender ✅
 - ProductCategory gross sales (How much money worth by product category) ✅